May 6, 2020 · 3 min read

 The Psychology of Flow

 In this blog post we talk about the mental state flow which was an inspiration for Flow’s app name.
-We’ll look into the psychological aspects of flow and how our app can help you achieve this highly productive mental state by utilizing the pomodoro technique and by preventing distractions.
+We’ll look into the psychology of flow, its central aspects, and how our app can help you achieve this highly productive mental state by utilizing the pomodoro technique and by preventing distractions.

 To answer this question, it’s important to understand what flow means first.
 Psycholigists refer to flow as a mental state in which one is completely immersed in an activity.
 Flow is technically defined as an optimal state of consciousness where we feel our best and perform our best.
 Athletes often refer to it as being “in the zone”.